Last Updated: June 24, 2026

 Heparin Sodium 5,000 Units And Sodium Chloride 0.9% In Plastic Container is a drug marketed by Baxter Hlthcare and is included in one NDA.

 The generic ingredient in HEPARIN SODIUM 5,000 UNITS AND SODIUM CHLORIDE 0.9% IN PLASTIC CONTAINER is heparin sodium.
 There are seventy-seven drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the heparin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Heparin Sodium 5,000 Units And Sodium Chloride 0.9% In Plastic Container